APA Health Services Psychology

 Yes.
-We need a letter from a counseling center staff member who recently supervised your practicum or other clinical work at a university counseling center.
-The reason for this is to have a clinical supervisor who understands counseling center settings speak to whether you're a good fit with a college mental health internship setting.
-In addition, our main purpose with the reference letters is to have it be someone who knows you and your clinical skills well.
+We need a letter from a counseling center staff member who supervised your practicum or other clinical work at a university counseling center.
+The reason for this is to have a clinical supervisor, who understands counseling center settings, speak to whether you're a good fit with a college mental health internship setting.
+In addition, we want it be someone who knows you and your clinical skills well.
 Even though a recent supervisor at a university counseling center site is preferred, if you only have one practicum at a UCC, and it was earlier in your training, we would still find this more beneficial than not including any letters from a UCC supervisor.
 When applicants send letters from people other than those we've requested, it sometimes puts us in the position of wondering whether the applicant avoided having that person write the letter because it wouldn't be a good letter.
 So, please send the letters we have requested.
 On the other hand, if you feel there is more than one additional person who can attest to your qualifications, please feel free to send letters from them as well.
 You will not be penalized for sending more than three letters although we may have each reviewer read only three.

 Do I have to be from an APA-accredited university?

 Yes.
-We only rank applicants from APA-accredited programs, so it will be necessary that your program be fully accredited prior to your interview.
+We only rank applicants from APA-accredited and CPA-accredited programs, so it will be necessary that your program be fully accredited prior to your interview.
 In other words, if your program is not accredited by the time we offer you an interview, we would not include you on our rank order list even if you successfully made it through our screening process.
-We are now also accepting applications from programs that are accredited through the Canadian Psychological Association.

 Who is involved in training?